shaon2016/Android-Interview-Questions/README.md

 * ***Why you are using MVVM?***

-we’re going with MVVM over MVP because Android Architecture Components already has a built-in ViewModel class—no MVVM framework necessary.
+We’re going with MVVM over MVP because Android Architecture Components already has a built-in ViewModel class, no MVVM framework necessary.

 1) it separates the logic and view related code.
 It is more readable and understandable.
 2) Improves testability.
 As view and logic are separate.
 It is easy to test view and logic